apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Google moves to end geofence warrants, a surveillance problem it largely created**
+**Mark Meadows' bid to move election interference charges to federal court met with skepticism by three-judge panel**

-You can read more about it [here](https://techcrunch.com/2023/12/16/google-geofence-warrants-law-enforcement-privacy/).
+You can read more about it [here](https://www.cbsnews.com/news/mark-meadows-move-election-interference-charges-federal-court/).

 ## Requirements
 - Python 3.8